Siege of Babylon Fortress: Surrender of Thebaid (Southeastern Egypt)

 Cyrus and his companions deliberated over which of the three options to choose.
 They immediately ruled out conversion to Islam, saying 'We cannot abandon the religion of Christ for a religion of which we know nothing.'
 They also ruled out submission and tribute, arguing that it would be tantamount to slavery, but when Ubadah explained that their persons and property would be respected and their churches and religious practice would be unharmed, it seemed reasonable to Cyrus, who chose that option.
 But most of his Coptic companions were not as willing to give their country over to an invader, and so they attacked the Arab camp a desperate last time.
 When they were driven back, ‘Amr gave the same three options to Cyrus, who chose surrender and tribute.

 Thus, on 22 December, Cyrus of Alexandria entered a treaty with the Muslims, recognizing Muslim sovereignty over the whole of Egypt and effectively over Thebaid, and agreeing to pay Jizya at the rate of 2 diners per male adult.
 According to Nikephoros, Cyrus even suggested giving one of Heraclius' daughters in marriage to Amr.
-The treaty was subject to the approval of the emperor Heraclius, but Cyrus stipulated that even if the emperor repudiated the treaty, he and the Egyptians, would honour its terms.
+The treaty was subject to the approval of the emperor Heraclius, but Cyrus stipulated that even if the emperor repudiated the treaty, he and the Egyptians would honor its terms.
 Cyrus asked Heraclius to ratify the treaty and offered an argument in support.
 'Amr submitted a detailed report to Umar recommending ratification.
 Upon hearing about this, Heraclius was furious and had Cyrus recalled to Constantinople.
-Cyrus arrived in November 640 and tried to defend his actions, but Heraclius angrily threatened to kill him, calling him an abject coward and a heathen, and asking whether 100,000 Romans were a match for 12,000 barbarians.
-He then handed him to the city Prefect to humiliate him, and sent him to exile.
+Cyrus arrived in November 640 and tried to defend his actions, but Heraclius angrily threatened to kill him, calling him an abject coward and a heathen and asking whether 100,000 Romans were a match for 12,000 barbarians.
+He then handed him to the city prefect to humiliate him and sent him to exile.
 Cyrus would remain in exile until his reinstatement by Heraclonas in September 641.